Eating healthy food/kai and being a healthy weight is an important part of reducing your cancer risk.

-Eat no more than 350-500 grams cooked (or less than ~700-750g raw) red meat (beef, lamb, pork) or less than three portions weekly.
-A 100g (cooked) serving is equivalent to approx. two slices meat or one to two chicken drumsticks or ½ cup minced meat.
+- eating no more than 350-500 grams cooked (or less than 700-750g raw) red meat (beef, lamb, pork) or less than three portions weekly.
+A 100g (cooked) serving is equivalent to two slices of meat or one to two chicken drumsticks or ½ cup minced meat

-To regularly include alternate iron-rich protein such as such as legumes, lentils, tofu, nuts, seeds, eggs, chicken, fish and seafoods.
+- regularly including alternate iron-rich protein such as legumes, lentils, tofu, nuts, seeds, eggs, chicken, fish and seafood.

-Cooking beef, pork, fish, or poultry at high temperatures or in direct contact with a flame or a hot surface, such as pan-frying, barbequing or grilling can cause the formation of potentially carcinogenic chemicals.
+Cooking beef, pork, fish, or poultry at high temperatures or in direct contact with a flame or a hot surface, such as pan-frying, barbecuing, or grilling, can cause the formation of potentially carcinogenic chemicals.

-However, to date there is not enough data to clearly associate the way meat is cooked with cancer risk.
+However, there is not enough data to clearly associate the way meat is cooked with cancer risk to date.

 We recommend when baking, toasting or roasting starchy foods like potatoes, parsnips and bread to cook only till golden yellow colour.